LMS Implementation in Dubai: 5 Costly Mistakes to Avoid

 • What integration work is included versus billed separately?

-• How does a cloud based learning management system reduce our infrastructure costs versus on-premise alternatives?
+• How does a cloud-based learning management system reduce our infrastructure costs versus on-premises alternatives?

 Mistake #2: Ignoring Mobile Workforce Needs Until After Go-Live